correaleyval/correaleyval.github.io/docs/contact/index.md

 ---
-description: Hola! 👋 Soy Luis Correa Leyva.
-Ciber Emprendedor.
-Desarrollador de software.
-Siempre inventando.
-Esta es mi información de contacto.
+description: Contact.
+Hi! 👋 I'm Luis Correa Leyva.
+Software Developer.
+Developing applications with Flutter and learning Data Science.
 og_image: header.jpg
 ---

-# Contácto
+# Contact

 ![me](header.jpg){width=64}

-Hola, puedes contactarme y mantenerte informado sobre mis proyectos y publicaciones por las siguientes vías:
+Hello, you can contact me and learn more about my projects and publications in the following ways:

 ---